dipranjan/opensourcemlbook/_build/html/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 and take the agent to $B^\prime$.

 Suppose the agent selects all four actions with equal probability in all states.
-Figure 3.5b shows the value function, $v_\pi$ , for this policy, for the discounted reward case with $\gamma = 0.9$.
-This value function was computed by solving the system of equations (3.12).
+Figure(b) shows the value function, $v_\pi$ , for this policy, for the discounted reward case with $\gamma = 0.9$.
+This value function was computed by solving the system of equations {eq}`eq12`.
 Notice the negative values near the lower edge; these are the result of the high probability of hitting the edge of the grid there under the random policy.
 State $A$ is the best state to be in under this policy, but its expected return is less than $10$, its immediate reward, because from $A$ the agent is taken to $A^\prime$ , from which it is likely to run into the edge of the grid.
-State $B$, on the other hand, is valued more than $5$, its immediate reward, because from $B$ the agent is taken to $B_\prime$ , which has a positive value.
-From $B_\prime$ the expected penalty (negative reward) for possibly running into an edge is more than compensated for by the expected gain for possibly stumbling onto $A$ or $B$.
+State $B$, on the other hand, is valued more than $5$, its immediate reward, because from $B$ the agent is taken to $B^\prime$ , which has a positive value.
+From $B^\prime$ the expected penalty (negative reward) for possibly running into an edge is more than compensated for by the expected gain for possibly stumbling onto $A$ or $B$.

 ### Example: Golf